chujiezheng/ChID-Dataset/README.md

 The ChID Dataset for paper **[ChID: A Large-scale Chinese IDiom Dataset for Cloze Test](https://www.aclweb.org/anthology/P19-1075)**.

-If you have any question about the dataset, please get in touch with zcj16@mails.tsinghua.edu.cn.

 If your research is related to or based on our ChID dataset (or the version adapted for the competition), please kindly cite it:

 ```